tdewolff/minify/README.md

 [HTML Compressor](https://code.google.com/p/htmlcompressor/) performs worse in output size (for HTML and CSS) and speed; it is a magnitude slower.
 Its whitespace removal is not precise or the user must provide the tags around which can be trimmed.
 According to HTML Compressor, it produces smaller files than a couple of other libraries.
 With HTML and CSS minification this package is better, but JS minification it is still too basic.

 ### Alternatives
 An alternative library written in Go is [https://github.com/dchest/htmlmin](https://github.com/dchest/htmlmin).
-It is written using regular expressions and is therefore a lot simpler (and thus less bugs, not handling edge-cases) but about twice as slow.
+It is written using regular expressions and is therefore a lot simpler (less bugs but not handling edge-cases) but slower.
 Also [https://github.com/omeid/jsmin](https://github.com/omeid/jsmin) contains a port of JSMin, just like this JS minifier, but is slower.

 Other alternatives are bindings for existing minifiers written in other languages.
 These are inevitably more robust and tested but will often be slower.
+For example, Java-based minifiers incur overhead of starting up the JVM.

 ## HTML [![GoDoc](http://godoc.org/github.com/tdewolff/minify/html?status.svg)](http://godoc.org/github.com/tdewolff/minify/html) [![GoCover](http://gocover.io/_badge/github.com/tdewolff/minify/html)](http://gocover.io/github.com/tdewolff/minify/html)